The High-Water Mark Method and Annuities

 The main advantage of the high-water mark design is protection against index declines.
 With the point-to-point method, for example, a drop in the index during the final weeks or months of the contract could mean little to no interest credited to the contract.
 High-water mark contracts avoid this by always taking the highest anniversary value.

-For this reason, investors with concerns about the liquidity of their indexed annuity might prefer the high-water mark design over point-to-point.
+For this reason, investors with concerns about the liquidity of their fixed index annuity might prefer the high-water mark design over point-to-point.
 Some high-water mark contracts have a vesting schedule that allows part or all of the anniversary gains to be excluded.

 Matt Lewis, Certified Long-Term Care specialist and vice president of insurance at Carson Group, told Annuity.org, “In a high-water mark crediting strategy, the pros are really twofold.
 It can provide some downside protection, as the interest that is credited cannot go below the index value that was previously established.
 It also provides upside as interest credited can also be higher than the high-water mark.”